Overview

 • your licensed child care provider is enrolled in the CWELCC system

-The amount that you will save depends on the child care provider charges and may vary by region.
+The amount that you will save depends on what the child care provider charges and may vary by region.

 Illustrative Examples